KmolYuan/reveal-yaml/README.md

 rym serve --port=5000
 ```

-Then start writing the slides in Markdown.
+Then start writing the slides in YAML + Markdown.

 ## Editor (Alpha)